sonnetmedia/karimabennoune/journal/_posts/2015-11-15-interview-that-peace-is-loud-did-with-the-amazing-cherifa-kheddar-president-of-djazairouna.md

   - journal
 ---

-*Peace Is Loud* published an interview with the amazing Cherifa Kheddar, President of Djazairouna, whose story appears in Chapter five of *Your Fatwa does not Apply Here*.
+*Peace Is Loud*&nbsp;has published an interview with the amazing Cherifa Kheddar, President of Djazairouna, whose story appears in Chapter five of *Your Fatwa does not Apply Here*.
 Read it a [*Peace is Loud*](http://www.peaceisloud.org/blog/cherifa-kheddar-on-algerian-women-confronting-extremism).